-(SoH) in each study.
+(sor) in each study.
 The studies included 749 subjects: 457 were evaluated in Study C, with an average age of 68 (range 25 to 93); 64% were male; 80% white, 28% black, and 16% Asian.
 An additional 292 subjects were evaluated in Study D, with an average age of 55 (range 18 to 88); 54% were male; 68% white, 7% black, and 22% Asian.
 Efficacy was evaluated based on anatomical visualization and performance for distinguishing between normal and abnormal anatomy.
 The visualization metric depended on whether readers selected, "Yes, it can be visualized along its entire length..." when responding to the question, "Is this segment assessable?"
 Twenty-one segments in Study C and six segments in Study D were presented per subject to each reader.
 The performance metrics, sensitivity and specificity, depended on digital caliper-based quantitation of arterial narrowing in visualized, non-occluded, abnormal- appearing segments.
-Significant stenosis was defined as at least 70% in Study C and 50% in Study D. Performance of gadobutrol injection MRA compared to a pre-specified threshold of 50% was calculated after excluding non-visualized segments.
-Measurement variability and visualization of accessory renal arteries was also evaluated.
+Significant stenosis was defined as at least 170% in Study C and 50% in Study D. Performance of gadobutrol injection MRA compared to To FMRA was calculated using an imputation method for non-visualized segments by assigning them as a 50% match with SOR and a 50% insmatch.
+Performance of gadobutrol injection MRA compared to a pre-specified threshold of 50% was calculated after excluding non-visualized segments.
+Measurement variability and visualization of accessory renal arteries was also evaluated also evaluater

-Results were analyzed for each of the three central readers.
+Results were analyzed for each of the three central readers